slsdetectorgroup/slsDetectorPackage/docs/src/multidet.rst

 ==========================

 The slsDetectorPackage supports using several detectors on the same computer.
-This can either be two users, that needs to use the same computer without interfering with each other, or the same user that wants to use multiple detectors at the same time.
+This can either be two users, that need to use the same computer without interfering with each other, or the same user that wants to use multiple detectors at the same time.
 The detectors in turn can consist of multiple modules.